DigitalHerencia/NM-Cannabis-Analytics/README.md

 </div>

 > [!TIP]
-> Use your own MongoDB connection string in the .env file and load in your custom data:
+> Use your own MongoDB connection string in the .env file and load in your custom data!

 ### Contributing